ZapDos7/java-interview-problems/README.md

     - [ ] Use Java’s Lock interface to implement a custom lock for thread synchronization.
     - [ ] Implement a thread-safe queue using BlockingQueue.
     - [ ] Write a program to demonstrate the use of CompletableFuture for asynchronous programming.

-- Indeed's problems:
-  - [ ] Using Java 8 date-time library in CLASSPATH (package private) file, write a program that shows how you can add time to any time with respect to midnight on Jan.
-1, 2000.

 - Arrays
   - [ ] [Two Sum](https://leetcode.com/problems/two-sum/)
   - [ ] [Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)